dfinity/portal/docs/references/ledger.md

 ## Methods {#_methods}

-The Ledger canister implements methods to:
+The ledger canister implements **methods** to:

--   transfer ICP from one account to another
+-   Transfer ICP from one account to another.

--   get the balance of a ledger account
+-   Get the balance of a ledger account.

 ### Transferring tokens {#_transferring_tokens}

-The owner of an account can transfer Tokens from that account to any other account using the `transfer` method.
+The owner of an account can **transfer tokens** from that account to any other account using the `transfer` method.
 The inputs to the method are as follows:

--   `amount`: the amount of tokens to be transferred
+-   `amount`: the amount of tokens to be transferred.

--   `fee`: the fee to be paid for the transfer
+-   `fee`: the fee to be paid for the transfer.

 -   `from_subaccount`: a subaccount identifier which specifies from which account of the caller the ICP should take place.
-This parameter is optional --- if it is not specified by the caller, then it is set to the all 0 vector.
+This parameter is optional; if it is not specified by the caller, then it is set to the all 0 vector.

--   `to`: the account identifier to which the tokens should be transferred
+-   `to`: the account identifier to which the tokens should be transferred.

 -   `memo`: this is a 64-bit number chosen by the sender; it can be used in various ways, e.g. to identify specific transfers.

--   `created_at_time`: a timestamp indicating when the transaction was created by the caller --- if it is not specified by the caller then this is set to the current IC time.
+-   `created_at_time`: a timestamp indicating when the transaction was created by the caller; if it is not specified by the caller then this is set to the current IC time.

-The Ledger canister executes a `transfer` call as follows:
+The ledger canister executes a `transfer` call as follows:

--   checks that the destination is a well-formed account identifier
+-   #### Step 1: Checks that the destination is a well-formed account identifier.

--   checks that the transaction is recent enough (has been created within the last 24 hours) and is not \"in the future\" (that is, it checks that `created_at_time` is not in the future by more than an allowed time drift, specified by a parameter in the IC, currently set at 60 seconds)
+-   #### Step 2: Checks that the transaction is:
+    - Recent enough (has been created within the last 24 hours).
+    - Is not "in the future" (that is, it checks that `created_at_time` is not in the future by more than an allowed time drift, specified by a parameter in the IC, currently set at 60 seconds).

--   calculates the source account (using the calling principal and `from_subaccount`) and checks that it holds more than amount+fee ICP
+-   #### Step 3: Calculates the source account (using the calling principal and `from_subaccount`) and checks that it holds more than amount+fee ICP.

--   checks that `fee` matches the `standard_fee` (currently, the standard fee is a fixed constant set to be 10^-4^ ICP, see below for an exception)
+-   #### Step 4: Checks that `fee` matches the `standard_fee` (currently, the standard fee is a fixed constant set to be 10^-4^ ICP, see below for an exception).

--   checks that an identical transaction has not been submitted in the last 24 hours
+-   #### Step 5: Checks that an identical transaction has not been submitted in the last 24 hours.

--   if any of the checks fails, it returns an appropriate error
+-   #### Step 6: If any of the checks fails, it returns an appropriate error.

--   otherwise it
+    Otherwise, the transaction:

-    -   substracts amount+fee from the source account
+    -   Substracts amount + fee from the source account.

-    -   adds amount to the destination account
+    -   Adds amount to the destination account.

-    -   adds transaction `(Transfer(from, to, amount, fee), memo, created_at_time)` to the ledger:
+    -   Adds transaction `(Transfer(from, to, amount, fee), memo, created_at_time)` to the ledger:

-        -   it creates a block, containing the transaction, sets the `parent_hash` in the block to be `last_hash` (essentially, the hash of the last block in the ledger), and `timestamp` in the block to be the system timestamp;
+        -   It creates a block, containing the transaction, sets the `parent_hash` in the block to be `last_hash` (essentially, the hash of the last block in the ledger), and `timestamp` in the block to be the system timestamp.

-        -   it calculates `last_hash` as the hash of the encoding of the block newly created (see below for how the encoding is calculated);
+        -   It calculates `last_hash` as the hash of the encoding of the block newly created (see below for how the encoding is calculated).

-        -   it appends the block to the ledger and returns its height.
+        -   It appends the block to the ledger and returns its height.

 ### Chaining ledger blocks {#_chaining_ledger_blocks}

-As explained above, the blocks contained in the ledger are chained (by including in a block the hash of the previous block).
+As explained above, the blocks contained in the ledger are chained by including in a block the hash of the previous block.
 This enables authenticating the entire ledger by only signing its last block.

 In this section we describe the details of the chaining, by specifying how a block is serialized before it is hashed.